XicuM/snapBack/README.md

 ## Developer notes

+- [x] Separate config file from last backup information.
-- [ ] Class SnapBack should be config agnostic, without access to the config file, but rather receive the necessary information as arguments.
+- [x] Class SnapBack should be config agnostic, without access to the config file, but rather receive the necessary information as arguments.
 - [ ] Fix the following problem: imagine the program crashes.
 Would it know if the operation has been successful or no?
+- [ ] Ensure scheduled tasks are running.